Nono1971/doctrine-yuml-bundle/README.md

         prefix:   /
 ```

-- Copy this complete folder from your vendor lib/Onurb/Bundle/YumlBundle/Resources/WebProfilerBundle/ in the folder app/resources
-=> is overwrites a view from sensio\WebProfilerBundle to add an icon in the dev toolbar

 ## Use
-in the toolbar
+Click on Doctrine icon added in the dev toolbar

-The controller gets all metadata from Doctrine, sends data to yuml.me
-and redirects to the mapping page given by the api